sohitji725/Terraform-Automated-AWS-Web-Infrastructure/README.md

 Pre-created for future use, such as serving static content or storing logs.

 ---
-This project highlights several real-world Cloud and DevOps skills:
+ ## By completing this project, you will gain hands-on experience and a deeper understanding of:

-Cloud Infrastructure
+ ## Cloud Infrastructure:

-VPC design
+ ## VPC Design:
+ Creating and configuring a custom Virtual Private Cloud.

-Subnetting across multiple Availability Zones
+Subnetting across multiple Availability Zones: Designing a network layout for high availability and fault tolerance.

-Internet Gateway and routing configuration
+Internet Gateway and route configuration: Enabling internet connectivity for public resources.

-Security Group design following least-privilege rules
+Security Groups following least-privilege rules: Implementing network-level security.

-Application Load Balancer setup

-Compute & Web Hosting
+## Compute and Web Hosting:

-EC2 provisioning with Terraform
+EC2 provisioning with Terraform: Automating the launch of virtual servers.

-Apache installation and configuration using user data
+Apache installation through user data: Using bootstrap scripts for software setup.

-Load-balanced web servers with health checks
+Load balanced web servers with health checks: Ensuring application availability and traffic distribution.

-Storage
+## Storage:

-S3 bucket creation for static content and future use cases
+S3 bucket creation for static content and future use cases: Understanding object storage for various purposes.

-Infrastructure as Code (IaC)
+## Infrastructure as Code (IaC):

-Building AWS infrastructure using Terraform
+AWS infrastructure managed using Terraform: Applying IaC principles to cloud deployments.

-Working with providers, resources, variables, and outputs
+Use of providers, resources, variables, and outputs: Mastering the core components of Terraform.

-Managing dependencies and state

-Clean environment teardown using terraform destroy

-Automation
+Dependency handling and remote state management: Understanding how Terraform manages resource creation order and state (though remote state setup is a future enhancement for this project).
+Environment cleanup using terraform destroy: Efficiently tearing down infrastructure.
+## Automation:

-Fully automated provisioning of network, compute, and load balancing
+Automated provisioning of network, compute, and load balancing: Deploying complex environments with a single command.

-Reproducible deployments with one command

-Version Control

-GitHub repository structure

-Using Git to manage IaC changes
+Reproducible deployments: Ensuring consistent environments every time.

 ## Prerequisites

 Before running this project, make sure you have: